ekmadsen/Domain/README.md

 # Domain
-Defines Repository and Unit of Work patterns.
+Defines factory, repository and unit of work patterns.